isaacyakl/brandojs/src/readme/installation-usage.md

 ### ⚠️ Optimize Images

-> Always optimize images used as backgrounds so that your end-user does not have to experience partially loaded background images.
-Use something like [imagecompressor.com](https://imagecompressor.com) which even allows you to adjust quality settings and compress level for each image.
+> Always optimize any images used as backgrounds to minimize the chance that your end user sees partially loaded background images.
+Use something like [imagecompressor.com](https://imagecompressor.com) which allows you to adjust quality settings and a compression level for each image.